Poway, California

 Poway is affectionately known as the city in the country.
 Here, you can enjoy a mix of rural charm and modern convenience.
 The city’s rolling hills and country landscapes cultivate a sense of peace for residents who care about their relationships with their neighbors but also appreciate being spread out from them.
 Although it is a slower pace of life, you won’t be without your modern conveniences or entertainment options.
 Shops and restaurants are plentiful, particularly around Poway Road.

-It even has a few spots that are locally-famous, like the historical ambiance of Old Poway Village and Instagram-worthy Potato Chip Rock along the Mt.
+It even has a few locally famous spots, like the historical ambiance of Old Poway Village and Instagram-worthy Potato Chip Rock along the Mt.
 Woodson Trail (Google it, you’ll see what we’re talking about).
 If being in a ‘city in the country’ is still a little too much ‘city’ for you, escape further via the area’s 70+ miles of nature trails.
 Or, if you need a reminder as to why you moved away from ‘all the people,’ take the short drive to the beach or downtown San Diego.

 Caught Between the Old and the New